Calixte-Williams/Python-Projects/Opera Video Playback Fix/readme.txt

 Upcoming Developments:
  - Currently, does not find User Folder using "~", thus only works if the user is defined in Script
+ - Add feature to automaticallly download the fix file to a temporary folder and then clean up (delete) folder after patching Opera.
+ - Graphical Interface

 Feel free to join the effort and offer suggestions.